 Does your child ignore every consequence you give him?
-This week, James Lehman gives you 10 specific ways to make consequences work—even for the most resistant child.
+James Lehman can help with 10 specific ways to make consequences work—even for the most resistant child.

 When kids are faced with something unpleasant, they'll often act like it doesn't matter to them.
 When your child says, “I don't care” or seems unaffected when you give him a consequence, what he’s really saying is, “You can't hurt me.”
 That’s because receiving a consequence makes kids feel powerless.
 Their sense of self almost requires them to respond by shrugging and saying, “Whatever,” simply in order to feel in control again.